How to Build a DIY Pergola on Concrete

 When we moved in, our house had a simple concrete patio in the back with no shade in sight.
 We knew we needed something that could help to block overhead sun and make this an enjoyable place to be.
 When there is no other shade in our yard, we know at least this cozy little square will provide some!

 All my inspiration for our backyard on Pinterest centered around a pergola.
 I knew that would give our space a focal point and anchor.
 And also just a place to simply be when we are out back.
-My hope is that it would be an outdoor living room of sorts.
+My hope is that it would be an outdoor living room of sorts and provide a bit of sun shade!

 Our DIY pergola is 12×12.

-We decided to build with all four wooden posts directly on top of a concrete surface.
+We decided to build with all four wooden posts directly on top our existing concrete patio.
 It’s important to note before getting started that any surface variation will require you to make adjustments.

 1. (4) Simpson Strong-Tie Post Base Brackets